kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 - `id`: a copy of the `id` field from the corresponding request.
 - `status`: a human-readable string explaining the cause of an error (if any).
 If the processing is successful, the value MUST be `"ok"`.

-JSON Schema for responses is defined in the [response.schema.json](./response.schema.json) file.